Vyral/base-template/_posts/2021-05-12-when-is-the-best-time-of-year-to-buy-or-sell.md

 ---
 {% include youtube.html %}

-<center><em>Here’s my answer to the question of the best time to buy/sell in the TC.</em></center>
+<center><em>Here&rsquo;s my answer to the question of the best time to buy/sell in the TC.</em></center>

+<center>&nbsp;</center>

 A question we’ve been getting a lot recently is, “When is the best time to buy or sell a home?”
 The great thing is that homes sell all year long and every month here in the Twin Cities, but the supply and demand tend to follow a specific pattern. **Knowing when to enter the market could cost or make you thousands.** Let’s take a walk through a typical year.

 In January, many people start making their plans for the year.
 They start talking to agents and loan officers and listing activity starts.
-In February, usually right after the Super Bowl, the spring market starts.&nbsp;
+The spring market starts in February, usually right after the Super Bowl.

 **Spring is when you’ll see most of the new listings come to the market** and the five strongest months of buyer activity.
 Our spring market starts in February and runs through June.
-Right around the fourth of July, we see a slowdown of new listings and new buyers.
+Right around the Fourth of July, we see a slowdown of new listings and new buyers.
 This can continue into August, as families with school-aged children are gearing up for the new year, and everyone’s looking to enjoy their last bits of summer.

 {% include pullquote.html %}